AzureAD/microsoft-authentication-library-for-js/lib/msal-node/apiReport/msal-node.api.md

     emitChange(): void;
     static generateInMemoryCache(cache: string): InMemoryCache;
     static generateJsonCache(inMemoryCache: InMemoryCache): JsonCache;
-    getAccessTokenCredential(accessTokenKey: string): AccessTokenEntity | null;
+    // Warning: (ae-forgotten-export) The symbol "AccessTokenEntity" needs to be exported by the entry point index.d.ts getAccessTokenCredential(accessTokenKey: string): AccessTokenEntity | null;
-    getAccount(accountKey: string): AccountEntity | null;
+    // Warning: (ae-forgotten-export) The symbol "AccountEntity" needs to be exported by the entry point index.d.ts getAccount(accountKey: string): AccountEntity | null;
-    getAppMetadata(appMetadataKey: string): AppMetadataEntity | null;
+    // Warning: (ae-forgotten-export) The symbol "AppMetadataEntity" needs to be exported by the entry point index.d.ts getAppMetadata(appMetadataKey: string): AppMetadataEntity | null;
+    // Warning: (ae-forgotten-export) The symbol "AuthorityMetadataEntity" needs to be exported by the entry point index.d.ts getAuthorityMetadata(key: string): AuthorityMetadataEntity | null;
+    getAuthorityMetadataKeys(): Array<string>;
     getCache(): CacheKVStore;
-    getIdTokenCredential(idTokenKey: string): IdTokenEntity | null;
+    // Warning: (ae-forgotten-export) The symbol "IdTokenEntity" needs to be exported by the entry point index.d.ts getIdTokenCredential(idTokenKey: string): IdTokenEntity | null;
     getInMemoryCache(): InMemoryCache;
     getItem(key: string): ValidCacheType;
     getKeys(): string[];
-    getRefreshTokenCredential(refreshTokenKey: string): RefreshTokenEntity | null;
+    // Warning: (ae-forgotten-export) The symbol "RefreshTokenEntity" needs to be exported by the entry point index.d.ts getRefreshTokenCredential(refreshTokenKey: string): RefreshTokenEntity | null;
-    getServerTelemetry(serverTelemetrykey: string): ServerTelemetryEntity | null;
+    // Warning: (ae-forgotten-export) The symbol "ServerTelemetryEntity" needs to be exported by the entry point index.d.ts getServerTelemetry(serverTelemetrykey: string): ServerTelemetryEntity | null;
-    getThrottlingCache(throttlingCacheKey: string): ThrottlingEntity | null;
+    // Warning: (ae-forgotten-export) The symbol "ThrottlingEntity" needs to be exported by the entry point index.d.ts getThrottlingCache(throttlingCacheKey: string): ThrottlingEntity | null;
     inMemoryCacheToCache(inMemoryCache: InMemoryCache): CacheKVStore;
     // (undocumented)